 Target FPS – the target frame rate to use when generating the camera file from the keyframes.

-Interpolation type – used for generating the positions and/or the orientations.
+Interpolation type – method used to interpolate between positions (orientations are always interpolated using quaternion interpolation).
 The time is always interpolated linearly to prevent unwanted speed-ups and slow-downs.
 Two types of interpolation are available:

 Catmull-Rom splines – produce smoothed paths which hit every keyframe.
 In this mode, keyframes can be seams , meaning that the path is broken at that point.

 Linear interpolation – keyframe positions are joined by straight lines.
 In this mode, the yellow and green lines above are the same.

 Playing camera paths

 In order to play a camera file, click on the

 PLAY icon next to the